-He is author of the Doubleday book The Inner Game of Music (with W. Timothy Gallwey, 1986), which deals with musicians reaching their potential in performance and learning, and has sold over 250,000 copies worldwide.
+Green is author of the Doubleday book The Inner Game of Music (with W. Timothy Gallwey, 1986) which deals with musicians reaching their potential in performance and learning, and has sold over 250,000 copies worldwide.
 He has written seven Inner Game of Music Workbooks published by GIA Music for keyboard, voice, instruments and ensembles.
-Green’s second book, The Mastery of Music, Ten Pathways to True Artistry published by Broadway/Doubleday in May 2003.
+Green’s second book, The Mastery of Music, Ten Pathways to True Artistry was published by Broadway/Doubleday in May 2003.
 The Mastery of Music is based on interviews with over 120 world-famous musicians on topics of courage, passion, creativity, discipline, humility etc. It deals with qualities of greatness from the human spirit that transcend all professions.
-Green’s most recent book, Bringing Music to Life (GIA Music, 2009), explores three techniques of breath, pulse and movement that allows a musician to channel expression through the body.
+Green’s most recent book, Bringing Music to Life (GIA Music, 2009), explores three techniques of breath, pulse and movement that allow musicians to channel expression through their bodies.
 This work is based on exploring creativity and inspiration through collaboration with the great improvisation cellist David Darling and his organization called Music for People.
-The DVD of the same title was also released by GIA Music in December 2010.
+The DVD of the same title was also released by GIA Music (2010).

-Barry is active as a bass soloist, recording artist, author and teacher.
+Barry Green is active as a bass soloist, recording artist, author and teacher.
+He has been directing bass camps and schools for over 44 years, and is founder and director of the Ohio State Bass Camp.
 Green has studied with the legendary bassist François Rabbath.
+Barry’s most recent project includes a unique exercise program called Stringersize with collaborators Brenda Brenner, Rebecca McLeod and Bob Gillespie.
+This program integrates traditional and non-traditional string techniques with popular music beats and videos.
+Green is also author of a new podcast called Buckeye Bass Bashes.
+Season 1 (spring 2021) includes eight 30-minute episodes showcasing the double bass world with history, jazz, electric, humor, pedagogy, and legendary solo performances.
 Green wrote two bass method books for bass: The Popular Bass Method in three volumes in collaboration with Bay Area jazz bassist Jeff Neighbor, and Advanced Techniques of Double Bass Playing.
-Green’s recent CD recordings include Ole-Cool with colleagues from Spain and America, and Live from St. Croix in recital with pianist James Hart, as well as a jazz-inspired recording with Lenny Carlson called Seat of the Pants.
-Green can be heard on numerous recordings on YouTube.
+Green’s recent CD recordings include Ole-Cool with colleagues from Spain and America, Live from St. Croix in recital with pianist James Hart, and a jazz-inspired recording with Lenny Carlson called Seat of the Pants.
+Green can be heard in numerous recordings on YouTube.